LucasScabora/crawlerApp/README.md

 https://pypi.org/project/scrapy-redis/
 ```

-1) Mount your docker instances with:
+1) Mount your docker instances with (with unit test):
 > bash [buildContainers.sh](scrapy-docker/buildContainers.sh)

 2) Feed or List URLs into Redis (use **-h** for tips):
 > python3 [manageCrawler.py](scrapy-docker/manageCrawler.py)

 Future works:
-- Perform unit tests on dockers
 - Run containers in the IBM cloud

 Commentaries: